-The southern plains of the region hosts numerous wildflowers and native grass species, purple, pink and orange peas, flowering shrubs, bluebells, pincushions, green and red correas.
-To the north, grasslands support eremophila and the open woodlands have their own displays of orchids, flowering shrubs and trees.
+The southern plains of the region host numerous wildflowers and native grass species, purple, pink and orange peas, flowering shrubs, bluebells and pincushions, as well as green and red correas.
+Find picture perfect displays along the Halls Gap–Dunkeld Road, from the summit of Mount William, and from the Piccaninny near Dunkeld.

 Unable to get data